qaware/qaware-blog-source/content/posts/chaos-engineering-the-status-quo.md

 summary: This article shows you the current status of Chaos Engineering rituals, procedures and tooling in the Cloud Native ecosystem.
 ---

-This article shows you the current status of Chaos Engineering rituals, procedures and tooling in the Cloud Native ecosystem.
+This article shows you the current status of Chaos Engineering rituals, procedures and tooling for the Cloud Native ecosystem.
 The most important thing up front.
-Chaos engineering does not mean creating chaos, it means preventing chaos in IT operations.
+Chaos Engineering does not mean creating chaos, it means preventing chaos in IT operations.

 > Chaos Engineering is the discipline of experimenting on a system in order to build confidence in the system’s capability to withstand turbulent conditions in production. [^1]